icecreamhead/londoncitypool/content/admin/rules.md

 a) In calculating the final score, each frame is worth one, resulting in the match being best of fifteen.

-b) The captain of the winning team must submit the dompleted match scoresheets via the website by the end of the following week, otherwise a zero score will be recorded.
+b) The captain of the winning team must submit the completed match scoresheets via the website by the end of the following week, otherwise a zero score will be recorded.

 c) Points are allocated to teams based on the following:
 1. Win (13+ frames) – 5 points.